SJohn-94/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Caveats and Recommendations

 No recommendations to be made.
 This project is for learning purposes only.
 If this were applied in a real-life scenario and PII were present, I would recommend not showing that portion of the data in order to create integrity in the project.

+This is an extra sentence made so I can do a pull request on VS Code where I am doing this project.
+This will test my GitHub Action.